-DT\TEXTREL
+DT TEXTREL

 This member's absence signifies that no relocation entry should cause a modification to a non-writable segment, as specified by the segment permissions in the program header table.
 If this member is present, one or more relocation entries might request modifications to a non-writable segment, and the runtime linker can prepare accordingly.
+Its use has been superseded by the DF TEXTREL flag.